 Don’t worry about this recommendation if you’re only going to be gone for a week or two, but switch off your hot water system if you are gone for another few weeks or more.
 Why?
 Because if you don’t, your system will keep heating your water even if you aren’t using it, extending the life of your system and saving you money on gas or energy.

 3: Make sure the relief valve is in good working order

 To perform this correctly, you’ll need the instructions that came with your unit (or Google your setup and locate it online if you’re not using it).
 The relief valve must work appropriately because it’s designed to remove excess pressure.
 Make it a six-monthly task to check this.
 It is one of the things you can check when you have a water heater not working.

 4: Gardening around your system is required with caution

 If your system is installed on a grassy area adjacent to your home, exercise caution when gardening.
 For example, a whipper snipper can cause significant damage to the pipes that supply your system, and big impacts from the mower might produce cracks or dents.
 Just be cautious when working around the area.

-Conclusion: There are ways you can manually repair your water heater not working.
+Conclusion: There are ways you can manually repair your hot water heater not working.
 However, there might be specific servicing and serious repairing which need to be done on your device.
 In such a situation hiring an expert is the best advice.
 Apart from this, always maintain your system and make sure you’re taking care of it.

 Short summary: water heater not working